 - IIRO A. AHOKAS 2000

 Ahokas works internationally on design and art projects that vary between industrial production and handcrafted one-offs.
 His work is focused on creating bold, alternative and dynamic lifestyle products such as tableware, rugs, upholstery, wallpapers, lighting, furniture, shoes, bags, jewellery and accessories.
 Ahokas is renowned for modern surface pattern and colour designs that he has created for companies operating in the sectors of consumer goods and marketing.
-For the iconic Finnish Marimekko textile and clothing house he has created over fifty interior design products and fabric prints in highly vibrant and vigorous colours.
+For the iconic Finnish Marimekko textile and clothing house he has created over fifty interior design products since 2006.

 Born in 1976, Ahokas took his Master of Arts Degree from the University of Art and Design Helsinki in 2001.
 He is a member of Design Migration Association and the ORNAMO Finnish Association of Designers.
-After living and working as a creative design director in Berlin for years, Ahokas is currently based in Helsinki, Finland.
+Ahokas is currently based in Helsinki, Finland.

 I feel that seeing functionality as an inherent part of the object, independent of the user, was born of industrial constitution and mass production – the idea that everyone will use a certain object the same way.
 To me this created a linguistic and conceptual perversion, the idea that an object can be impractical.
 I believe that functionality becomes a part of an object only when the object is used or as a by-product of use.
 This means that functionality is not an attribute of the object as much as of the person using it."